Southend United F.C. financial crisis: Club put up for sale

 Meanwhile, on 17 March 2023, the club was put up for sale.
 Despite the February funds injection, its financial difficulties continued, and on 4 May 2023 the club was served another HMRC winding-up petition—their 18th—due to be heard in the High Court on 17 May.
 Three companies, including shirt sponsor PG Site Services and Engie Power, were also involved in the petition regarding a £275,000 debt, but the hearing was adjourned to 12 July 2023, giving Martin more time to sell the club.

 In July 2023, after repeated late payment of club staff wages, players refused to resume pre-season training until they were paid.
 Backing the players' decision to suspend training, the Shrimpers Trust offered to support unpaid club staff.
 While players were eventually paid, manager Maher and other backroom staff remained unpaid three days before the winding-up hearing, while club sale discussions were reportedly being held up by the stadium side of the transaction.

 On 12 July 2023, the winding-up hearing was adjourned for a second time, to 23 August 2023, to allow further time for a sale to be concluded, amid doubts about the club's ability to meet National League requirements.
 On 17 July 2023, Martin said he would sell his stake in the club for £1, but wanted £4.5M for Roots Hall.
 The club also needed £1M "in the short term" to settle its latest HMRC winding-up petition and lift a transfer embargo.

 On 21 July 2023, the club paid £300,000 in football-related debts to remain in the National League.
 Club staff were paid wages dating back up to three months on 26 July.
 The National League licensed the club to participate in the 2023–24 season, but required it to pay its HMRC debt in full by 23 August 2023 and to ensure all future football creditors or HMRC debts were cleared on time during the 2023–24 season.
 A breach of these conditions would result in an immediate and automatic 10 points deduction.

 Southend started the season with a matchday squad of just 15 players due to the club's transfer embargo.
 The future of the club's academy was also in doubt as it was no longer eligible for EFL funding.
+Eventually the academy was scaled down rather than shut down.